MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **FeatureAction** - A label indicating the high value feature and action performed by the user, for example, ContentPickerTried, TemplatesSeen.

+#### Office.Fluid.LoopMobile.Activity.ScenarioAddExistingPageToWorkspace

+Event occurs when user adds an existing Loop page to a workspace.
+Event is used to capture success and error rates of the Add Existing Page To Workspace core scenario, and gauge overall health state of the Loop app.

+The following fields are collected:

+- **Activity_Duration** - Duration it took to add a Loop page to a workspace.

+- **Activity_Success** - A flag indicating if adding a Loop page to a workspace succeeded or not.

+- **Data_ErrorDescription** - Description of the error if adding a Loop page to a workspace failed.

+- **Data_FeatureName** - Name of this activity: Add Existing Page To Workspace.

 #### Office.Fluid.LoopMobile.Activity.ScenarioCreatePage